RosemaryJF/horiseon-refactor/README.md

 My motivation was to maintain consistency on the UI but try to re-work the back end to simplify it as much as possible.

+The problems solved were a broken link, and the pages accessability.

+I was able to practice the input of HTML semantic elements instead of a code relying on <div>.
+From this I was able to I further my knowledge of how to format HTML elements via the stylesheet.

 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.